 - Easily missed, but worth a stop is the Church of Saint-Germain-l’Auxerrois, located right behind the Louvre.
 It’s not only a particular blend of Roman, Gothic, and Renaissance elements but also the place from where the beginning of Saint Bartholomew’s Day massacre was signaled through ringing the church bells.

 - Visit a world-class museum.
-Although you have limited time at your disposal, both the Louvre and the MusΓ©e d’Orsay are on your first-day itinerary.
-One way to include a museum visit in your day is to take advantage of the long opening times (9 – 21.45) which are on Wednesdays and Fridays at the Louvre ( the museum is closed on Tuesdays), and on Thursdays at MusΓ©e d’Orsay ( the museum is closed on Mondays).
+Although you have limited time at your disposal, both the Louvre and the Musée d’Orsay are on your first-day itinerary.
+One way to include a museum visit in your day is to take advantage of the extended evening opening hours.
+The Louvre Museum is open from 9:00 a.m. to 9:00 p.m. on Wednesdays and Fridays (closed on Tuesdays).
+The Musée d’Orsay is open from 9:30 a.m. to 9:45 p.m. on Thursdays (closed on Mondays).

-Day 2 of the three days in Paris itinerary – The Yellow and Orange Tours
+Day 2 of the three days in Paris itinerary – the Left and Right Banks

 Now that you know Paris quite well, it is time to dwell into its artistic atmosphere and stroll in the Montmartre, Montparnasse, and Latin quarters.

-Your first half-day should be spent on the Yellow Line, with a stop to visit the famous Sacre Coeur Basilica.
+Your first half-day should be spent on a line covering the Right Bank of the Seine, with a stop to visit the famous Sacre Coeur Basilica.
 It is worth stopping for coffee at the nearby Place du Tertre, to get a feeling of the atmosphere of the Montmartre where Renoir, Picasso, and Dali resided at one point.

-Spend the rest of the day on the Orange Line, and make sure to include stops to visit the Notre Dame Cathedral and the Abbey of Saint-Germain-des-PrΓ©s.
+Spend the rest of the day on the Left Bank of the Seine, and make sure to include stops to visit the Notre Dame Cathedral and the Abbey of Saint-Germain-des-Prés.

-- Hiding in plain sight on the Γle de la CitΓ©, one street away from Notre Dame, is the royal chapel La Sainte Chapelle, an absolute gothic masterpiece on the must-see list.
+- Hiding in plain sight on the Île de la Cité, one street away from Notre Dame, is the royal chapel La Sainte Chapelle, an absolute gothic masterpiece on the must-see list.

 - A quiet garden to enjoy the city, take a break, and admire the majestic Notre Dame from a different angle (its front is by no means its best feature), is the small park behind the cathedral, featuring the very elegant Fountain of the Virgin (Fontaine de la Vierge).